A not-so-strange term coming from somewhere: An abstract setting and the model example

 \section{An abstract setting and the model example}

 Instead of restricting our attention to the model example~\eqref{model_example}, we prove a homogenisation result for a more general family of holes that satisfy a set of abstract assumptions, \eqref{hp:first}--\eqref{hp:last} below.
-Then, we will show that our model example~\eqref{model_example} satisfies~\eqref{hp:first}--\eqref{hp:last}.
-Here and throughout the paper, we denote the Lebesgue measure and the (normalised) $(n-1)$-dimensional Hausdorff measure of a set~$E\subseteq\R^n$ by~$\abs{E}$, $\sigma(E)$, respectively.
-We will denote by~$B_\rho^n(x_0)$ the open ball in~$\R^n$ of radius~$\rho > 0$ and centre~$x_0$.
-Ibn case the centre is the origin, we write~$B_\rho^n := B_\rho^n(0)$ and~$B^n := B^n_1$.
+Then, we will show that the model example satisfies~\eqref{hp:first}--\eqref{hp:last}.
+Throughout the paper, we denote the Lebesgue measure and the $(n-1)$-dimensional Hausdorff measure of a set~$E\subseteq\R^n$ by~$\abs{E}$, $\sigma(E)$, respectively.
+Given a set~$E$ with~$0 < \sigma(E) < +\infty$, we will denote by~$\fint_{E}$ the integral average over~$E$, that is,